 Hey, It's That Sound!: Many enemies, especially humanoids, make a low dying moan that will be familiar to players of DOOM; it's the death sound of a Pink Demon.

 The gear you acquire is Color-Coded for Your Convenience, based on the color the name of the item appears when you hover your mouse over it; uncommon items are referred to as "greens", rare are "blues", epics are "purples", and Legendary items are "oranges".
 Good luck on getting an orange, and no one beyond level ten or fifteen would willingly use a common or "white" item (except maybe hats or shoulder pieces, which are hard to find until around level 30).

 When the Death Knight class was released in Wrath Of The Lich King, one of their spells was "Death Grip".
 What it basically did was yank an enemy player over to you so you could give him a face-full of your sword.
-In Cataclysm, priests got a new spell known as "Leap Of Faith", which did the exact same thing (yanking a player towards you), only on friendly players.
+In Cataclysm, priests got a new spell known as "Leap Of Faith", which did the exact same thing (yanking a player towards you to get them away from a big sword or area damage), only on friendly players.
 People thought "Leap Of Faith" was a stupid name, and so, unofficially renamed it "Life Grip".
 Even the devs use the nickname on occasion.

 I Knew It: In the End Time instance, it is revealed that Murozond is Nozdormu's future self.